ketkeearyamane/build-tool-examples/README.md

 Since the project uses `Kotlin` as the build script language, you need to write all the custom plugin code in the `build.gradle.kts` file.

 1. Add a class `Greeting` as shown below.
 This class extends the _**DefaultTask**_, which will write the "Hello World!" message to files.
 Remember, all classes in Gradle are always final.
 So, you need to declare your class as `open` when you want to extend it later.
-The class takes inputs into 2 variables - `message` for the greeting message and `outputFiles` to hold the output files.
+The class takes inputs into 2 arguments - `message` for the greeting message and `outputFiles` for the file names.
 It has a function `printMessage` annotated with `@TaskAnnotation` which defines the actual logic of the task.

    ![Greeting class code extending the default task executing custom logic for the plugin](images/add_greeting_class.png)

-2. Add the `GreetingPluginExtension` class which defines 2 properties - `message` for the greeting message and `outputFiles` for the output files.
+2. Add the `GreetingPluginExtension` class which defines 2 properties - `message` for the greeting message and `outputFiles` for the file names.
 If you want to set the values for the properties in this class itself and not allow anyone to override them, declare them with the `val` keyword.
 If you want to configure these properties later, declare them with the `var` keyword.

    ![GreetingPluginExtension code defining properties required for the task](images/add_greeting_plugin_extension_class.png)